 Minimum trapped on one site: 1

-Species: Woodmouse, House Mouse, Common Shrew, Bank Vole
+Species: Woodmouse, House Mouse, Common Shrew, Bank

 Recorders: Mike Killeby and John Prince